Showing posts with label sea. Show all posts

 The rise in the Earth Energy Imbalance and in ocean heat is outpacing SPSS5-8.5, as illustrated by the combination image below, by Leon Simons.

-As illustrated by the image below, Arctic sea ice extent was 11.61 million km² on May 28, 2026 (black), 2nd lowest on record for the time of year and a deviation from 1981-2010 of -2.91σ.
+As illustrated by the image below, Arctic sea ice extent was 11.06 million km² on June 6, 2026 (black), 2nd lowest extent on record for the time of year and a deviation from 1981-2010 of -2.94σ.
 Highlighted in blue is the sea ice extent in 2012 (record low year) and highlighted in purple is the sea ice extent in 2016, when there was a strong El Niño.
+Arctic sea ice extent can be expected to soon reach record low extent for the time of year as temperatures rise with the upcoming El Niño.

-As illustrated by the image below, global sea ice area was 1.69 million km² lower than 1981-2010 on May 21, 2026, the lowest global area on record for the time of year and a deviation from 1981-2010 of -3.77σ.
-Highlighted in black is 2026 and highlighted in blue is 2025, until now the record low year for global sea ice area.
+As illustrated by the image below, global sea ice extent was 22.27 million km² on June 6, 2026, second lowest global extent on record for the time of year and a deviation from 1981-2010 of -4.56σ.
+Highlighted in black is 2026, highlighted in purple is 2023 and highlighted in blue is 2025, until now the record low year for global sea ice extent.

 The map below shows an update of an earlier forecast for November 2026 with temperature anomalies over most of the Arctic Ocean at the top of the scale (13°C), adapted from tropicaltidbits.com.